MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 1. Open the targeted driver solution in Visual Studio.

-To become familiar with SDV, you can use one of the sample drivers - for example the featured toaster sample. <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>
+To become familiar with SDV, you can use one of the sample drivers (for example, the featured toaster sample: <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>).

 1. In Visual Studio, change the build type to *Release*.
-Static driver verifier requires that the build type is release, not debug.
+Static Driver Verifier requires that the build type is release, not debug.

 2. In Visual Studio, select Build &gt;&gt; Build Solution.

 3. In Visual Studio, select Driver &gt;&gt; Launch Static Driver Verifier.

-4. In SDV, on the "Rules" tab select *Default* in the pull down under Rule Sets.
+4. In SDV, on the *Rules* tab, select *Default* under *Rule Sets*.

 Although the default rules find many common issues, consider running the more extensive *All driver rules* rule set as well.

-5. In the "Main" tab of SDV, click *Start*.
+5. On the *Main* tab of SDV, click *Start*.

 6. When SDV is complete, review any warnings in the output.
 The *Main* tab displays the total number of defects found.